Check Point The most common malware for May

 The biggest threat we saw last month was BlueKeep.
 Although there have still been no exploitative attacks, there is plenty of evidence publicly demonstrating that the project is under way.

-We agree with Microsoft and other cybersecurity industry observers that BlueKeep could be used to launch attacks on a similar scale to the WannaCry and NotPetya campaigns that took place in 2017.
-A single with this particular flaw it can be used to infect an entire network.
+We agree with Microsoft and other cybersecurity observers that BlueKeep could be used to carry out similar scale attacks with the WannaCry and NotPetya campaigns that were implemented by 2017.
+A single computer with this defect can be used to infect an entire network.

 Then all infected computers with Internet access can infect other vulnerable devices around the world - allowing the attack to spread exponentially, at an unstoppable rate.
 It is therefore crucial that organizations protect themselves - and others - by repairing the defect now, before it is too late.